Burmese phonology: Notes on glides

-There is, at least in Yangon MSB, no difference between an initial /j/ /ɹ/ /w/ and a null initial with /-j-/ /-ɹ-/ /u̯/.
+In Yangon, Mandalay, Bago MSB, no difference between an initial /j/ /ɹ/ /w/ and a null initial with /-j-/ /-ɹ-/ /u̯/.
 This extends to a /w/ initial followed by a /u̯/ onglide.
-Therefore, in Yangon (and likely much of MSB) /wa/, /Øu̯a/, and /wu̯a/ are pronounced identically.
+Therefore, in Yangon (and likely much of MSB) /wa/, /Øu̯a/, and /wu̯a/ are pronounced identically. ကြ (ky) being (kr) is only in Rakhine dialect.
+For example, မြတ် (Myat) is pronounced as မရတ်(Mrat) in Rakhine dialect.

 Tones

 Burmese is a tonal language, which means phonemic contrasts can be made on the basis of the tone of a vowel.
 In Burmese, these contrasts involve not only pitch, but also phonation, intensity (loudness), duration, and vowel quality.
 However, some linguists consider Burmese a pitch-register language like Shanghainese.

 Like most East and South-East Asian languages (Notably Chinese), the Burmese tone system developed in the following way: